vtereshkov/xdpw/README.md

 * Single-line comments (`//`) are supported (Delphi style)

 #### Differences
-* Strings are null-terminated arrays of characters (C style)
+* Strings are null-terminated arrays of characters (C style), but indexed from 1 for compatibility
 * No `Assign` procedure.
 File names should be passed directly to `Reset` or `Rewrite` (Apple Pascal style)
 * The `Text` type is equivalent to `file`.
 It can be used for both text and untyped files
 * Calls via procedural variables require parentheses even for empty parameter lists